Read Coretta Scott King's Letter That Got Sen. Elizabeth Warren Silenced

 Toward the end, she wrote, "Based on his record, I believe his confirmation would have a devastating effect on not only the judicial system in Alabama, but also on the progress we have made everywhere toward fulfilling my husband's dream that he envisioned over twenty years ago."

-The contents of King's letter have been circulating for some time now — it made headlines in January, as Sessions faced confirmation in his new post in the Trump administration.
+The contents of King's letter have been circulating for some time now — it made headlines last month, as Sessions faced confirmation hearings for the post in the Trump administration.